TimCrta/sae3_metaanalysis/README.md

 # Meta-analysis on the effect of non-driving related tasks on the quality of a take-over in SAE Level 3 automation

 This repository is sep up as appendix of my master's thesis at TU Dresden, which was submitted on February 15, 2021.
-The following documents are contained
+The following documents are enclosed:

 - An R script providing the raw code of data analysis
 - An Rmarkdown document, that is the basis of the knitted .html document